 Traditionally, the fruits were pounded (pit and all) into a paste that was formed into patties and dried in the sun.
 Sun-drying eliminates the toxin and means that you get both sweet edible fruit and nutritious edible nut in one harvest.
 These dried patties were then used in cooking, often broken up into pieces for use in pemmican (basically meat jerky patties with fruit and lard) or a chokecherry jam/pudding dish known as wojapi.

 Beyond that, chokecherries make an excellent fruit jelly and a lovely fruit wine.
+This list of chokecherry recipes will give you plenty of options.

 Cloudberry (Rubus chamaemorus)